apache/incubator-kie-kogito-images/README.md

 ### Kogito Trusty UI Component Image

-The Kogito Trusty UI provides an audit tool that allows you to retrieve and inspect the decisions that have been taken by kogito runtime services.
+The Kogito Trusty UI provides an audit tool that allows you to retrieve and inspect the decisions that have been taken by Kogito Runtime Services.
 It depends on the Kogito Trusty Service on which the Trusty UI will connect to so it can be able to retrieve the information to display.

 To work correctly, the Kogito Trusty UI needs the Kogito Trusty Service url.
 If not provided, it will try to connect to the default one (http://localhost:8180).